christoferwhite/n1qlite/README.md

 # n1qlite #
 A parser for the n1ql language.
-Eventually this project will execute queries and updates against a Couchbase Lite database.
+This project will execute queries and updates against a Couchbase Lite database.